Grants Committee

 Steps to Apply:

-Submit your completed application and all required documents by email to the Committee Chair, Christine Louise Mills (christine.evrnc@gmail.com).
+• Submit your completed application and all required documents by email to Committee Chair Lauren Barturen.
 Applications will be reviewed on a rolling basis.
 If your application is for an event, it is recommended to submit an application at least three months in advance.

 We look forward to hearing about your organization and project!